9.2 Multimedia Applications

 arrival of this message at Bruce’s computer is a sign that it can

-generate a "ringtone."
-Assuming Larry is willing and able to
+generate a “ringtone”.
+Assuming Larry is willing and able to communicate

-communicate with Bruce, he could pick up his phone, causing the
+with Bruce, he could pick up his phone, causing the message

-the proxies.
 The proxies are now no longer involved in the call.
-Note
+Note that the media

-that the media will therefore typically take a different path through the
+will therefore typically take a different path through the network than

 BYE message, which elicits a